Family Guy season 21: Production

 On September 23, 2020, Fox announced that Family Guy had been renewed for a twentieth and twenty-first season, ensuring that the series will last another two years.
 As revealed at Comic-Con 2022, Season 21 is featuring guest stars like Mario Lopez, Gerald McRaney, Jay Pharoah, Martha Plimpton, and Casey Wilson.
 It also features the series' milestone 400th episode, "Love Story Guy", which aired on January 8, 2023; however, the episode "Get Stewie", which aired on November 20, was publicized as such.
+The season premiered on September 25, 2022, airing on Sundays as part of Fox's Animation Domination programming block, along with The Simpsons, Bob's Burgers, HouseBroken and The Great North.